Meharka/BookingWebsite/README.md

 # Projects
-# These are project I have made in-class.
+# Here are all project made by me, Japleen Jaria(MeharKa).